Section 21 – Junior And Teen Fair

 9. Wood crafted article.

-10. Create a bouquet of weeds, garden flowers and/or flowering shrubs.
+10. Create a bouquet of weeds, garden flowers and/or flowering shrubs, naming at least 5 different flowers.

 11. Any article made from dryer fluff.